lordi/sisyphus/README.md

  * auto-refresh your browser (i.e., via [MozRepl](https://github.com/bard/mozrepl/wiki)) when doing web development
  * auto-restart your unsuccessful shell command until it succeeds.

-It is very convenient to see the output of your program as soon as you save it in your editor.
+It can be convenient to see the output of your program as soon as you save it, without leaving your editor.
 But remember: Your actions might put Sisyphus in an existential crisis where it is faced with questions about the absurdity of life.

 Requirements
 ------------